Cyborgscode/Personal-Voice-Assistent/README.md

 You noticed the `pva.conf.default` file?
 It's now completely useless, but may give some impression on how to configure it.

-To start, visit /etc/pva/conf.d/  and check the german numbers file.
-It's the equivilant to a "locale" file.
-It container numbers, monthnames and weekdaynames etc. Clone it as 10-<yourlanguage>-numbers.conf and change the content accordingly.
+To start, visit `/etc/pva/conf.d/`  and check the german numbers file.
+It's the equivilant to a `locale` file.
+It container numbers, monthnames and weekdaynames etc. Clone it as `10-<yourlanguage>-numbers.conf` and change the content accordingly.
 Most languages of the western world will match the format used.
 Numbers from 0-19 differently but from 20+ calculateable, 7 days a week etc. If you need to use a none romanic based language, PVA may needs to be rewritten and for this we surely need to your help with examples, rulesets etc.

 There are two ways to handle changes: